Original G'A'ngsters: Plot

 Spencer (Troian Bellisario) presents the girls with necklaces symbolizing their friendship.
 Upon receiving the bill, Alison (Sasha Pieterse) reads a message that A.D. wrote inside the bill, revealing that A.D. knows that they killed Elliott.
-Some police officers appear in the Radley, and the girls shock to think that they are there to capture them.
+Some police officers appear in the Radley, and the girls think that they are there for them.
 However, Emily (Shay Mitchell) discovers then that the cops are there because of Sara Harvey's murder, who was killed in Jenna's hotel room.
 The girls complain about the false cries of Jenna (Tammin Sursok), stating that she was pretending to like Sara.
 While Sara's dead body is carried on a stretcher, her hand accidentally escapes the sheet and the girls are scared by the state of her hand.

 Later, Emily and her mother, Pam (Nia Peeples), are running and exercising through the city forest and Emily decides to take her to celebrate her birthday in the Radley.
 Spencer talks to Toby (Keegan Allen), questioning why Jenna returned to Rosewood.
 In a flashback, Jenna and Toby are in a summerhouse on New Year's Eve, and Jenna says she can not see some things in her mind, such as the face of Toby.
 He then lets Jenna touch his face in order to make her remember how it is, but Jenna ends up wanting to kiss him, but Toby pulls away and leaves.
 Back in the present, Toby says to Spencer that Jenna left the summer house the next day.
 Then, through Toby's communication radio, they discover that someone broke into Toby's house.
 He then leaves running and Spencer is disconcerted.

 In the DiLaurentis house, Mary (Andrea Parker) and Alison discovers that Jason (Drew Van Acker) returned to Rosewood, but Jason soon expels Mary out of the residence, stating that Alison's health is under his care.
 Following, Alison argues with Jason, and asks him to take a chance to meet Mary.
 Anyway, Jason is still certain that Mary has bad intentions.
 Ezra (Ian Harding) is abuzz with the preparations of his wedding with Aria (Lucy Hale), and he then decides to elope to Tuscany, but Aria isn't okay.
 Hanna (Ashley Benson) invades Jenna's room in Radley in order to find clues about A.D. when Caleb (Tyler Blackburn) enters the room and warns that he is working as technology security at the hotel.
 He says he will help Hanna to find something against Jenna, and she accepts.
 Aria accepts Ezra's offer to elope, and they plan to travel the next day.
 Aria then receives a message from Jason, asking her to meet up with him.